How To Train A Herding DogMay 21, 2021 2021-08-04 15:56

 While developing herding breeds, it was in fact favorable to have dogs that were suspicious of strangers.
 That way they could function as a guard and alert dog, too.

 In today’s society very few herding dogs actually are herding anything, and instead live a comfortable life as a family dog and companion.
 While training your herding dog however, this original suspicion needs to be considered.
 It can easily result in reactivity if no care is taken to provide the dog with positive exposure to different people, dogs, places and sounds.

 Every dog should be appropriately socialized of course.
 Some dogs will make this process easier than others though – a Schnoodle or Bernedoodle will require less work than a nervy and aloof herding breed such as the Pyrenean Shepherd.

 Read up on your specific herding dog’s temperament and make sure to plan adequate positive social experiences into your training plan.
 Some breeds such as the Australian Shepherd can become quite protective of their owner if not socialized and trained properly.

 This one is a given with any herding dog.
 After all, they were developed to do their job by – exactly – controlling the movement of livestock.
 No wonder that many herding dogs have intense motion sensitivity and can be obsessive in seeking out and following movement.

 It is important to not encourage your herding dog’s inbuilt motion sensitivity.
-Do not play with a laser pointer for hours, do not make playing ball the only form of exercise your herding dog gets.
+Don’t play with a laser pointer for hours, do not make playing ball the only form of exercise your herding dog gets.
 It is crucial that he can participate in calm activities such as food puzzle games and has mental stimulation.